Generic Name: desvenlafaxine (des VEN la FAX een)

 How should I take Pristiq?

 Take Pristiq exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.

 Your blood pressure will need to be checked often.

 It may take several weeks before your symptoms improve.
-Keep using the medication as directed.
 Do not stop using Pristiq without first talking to your doctor.
 You may have unpleasant side effects if you stop taking this medicine suddenly.

 Store at room temperature away from moisture and heat.